 Luc Morjaeu created his most famous characters, 'Biep en Zwiep', in the early 1990s.
 After several years of publication in the Jommekekrant and Jommeke holliday specials, the first album appeared in 1999.
 In cooperation with the allround entertainer and performer Luk Wyns, he produced several books of 'De Familie Backeljau', based on the television series of the same name.

-In 2000, he went to work as the assistant of Jef Nys on the adventures of 'Jommeke'.
-In addition, he produces comics about the Belgian girls group 'Mkids'.
+In 2000, he went to work as the assistant of Jef Nys and Hugo De Sterk on the adventures of 'Jommeke'.
+He drew several short and longer stories on his own between 2002 and 2005.
+In addition, Morjaeu produced comics about the Belgian girls group 'Mkids'.
 Together with Pug, he self-published the album 'Rafke de Raaf' in 2002.
 In 2005, he succeeded Marc Verhaegen as the lead artist of the 'Suske en Wiske' series.